ethanfrog/logo-generator/README.md

 ## Usage

 Enter node index.js into your terminal from within the project's directory.
-Then enter your project's information according to the series of prompts.
-The README file will be created after all of the prompts have been answered.
+You will then be given a series of prompts related to the logo you want to create.
+After answering the prompts, an SVG file will be generated for you to view.

 ## Credits

-Starter code provided by Michigan State University
+N/A

 ## License